craigatk/github-gist-grails/README.md

 The plugin uses the [GitHub Java API](https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core) to create and update the Gists.

 ## Installation ##
-Install the plugin with the 'grails install-plugin' command:

-    grails install-plugin github-gist

-Or add the plugin definition in BuildConfig.groovy:
+Add the plugin definition in BuildConfig.groovy:

-    compile(":github-gist:0.1")
+    compile ":github-gist:0.2"

 ## Usage ##
 Mark the sections of code you want to upload to create a Gist with starting and ending <gist></gist> XML tags, usually in comments.